What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 There are things you literally can not leave behind, like underwear.

-Set aside everything that is absolutely necessary, and no, that doesn’t mean your seven pairs of shoes.
+Set aside everything that is necessary, and no, that doesn’t mean your seven pairs of shoes.
 There are only a couple of pairs that are the best shoes for long flights.
 Passports, money, underwear, and medication should all be packed first (remember the list above?)

 Check The Weather